arkency/posts/posts/2021-10-28-ways-of-communication-that-are-killing-your-team.md

 easier to reread, don't have to repeat, don't have connectivity problems

+# Secretive conversations

-# Discussions in private channels
+- private channels
+- group DMs

+Why?